A composting bin

 Can pet hair go in green bins/curbside collection?

-Can you compost human hair?
+Can we compost human hair?

-Can you compost feathers?
+Can we compost feathers?

 Search again?